 How to Apply

-The admissions application for September 2018 entry closed on January 3, 2018.
-The application for September 2019 entry will open in mid-October 2018.
-We have only one admissions round annually.
+The admissions application for September 2019 entry will open October 9, 2018.
+The deadline for both domestic and international applicants is December 15, 2018.
+Note that we have only one admissions round annually.

 Note that the emphasis of our graduate programs is doctoral level research.
 We no longer offer the Collaborative MSc degree program.
 The default point of entry for an applicant with a qualifying bachelor’s degree is the direct-entry PhD degree program.